Naif-Ganadily/Friend-or-Foe-Multi-Modal-Military-Target-Identification/README.md

 - Creating a comprehensive dataset from publicly available images.
 - The inherent design of camouflage to obscure identification.
 - Dealing with images that may contain occlusions like equipment and debris.

+## Installation
+- TODO

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments
+- Special thanks to Professor Radha Pooveran for his invaluable insights and guidance.
+- Gratitude to the team members who have contributed to this project.

+## Team
+- Andrew Jeon
+- Bassam Halabiya
+- Naif A. Ganadily
+- Zachary Saunders